 - Degas (punch down) your dough at least once, if not twice, before the final shaping of the loaf.

 - Let the shaped dough (in pans or baskets) do the final rise for at least four hours or overnight in the refrigerator.
-Take the dough out of the refrigerator and sit at room temperature for about 30 minutes to an hour before baking.
+Take the dough out of the refrigerator and let it sit at room temperature for about 30 minutes to an hour before baking.
 Although many experts actually recommend that your last rise be a quick one done in a warmer environment, you will have better “oven-spring” by putting a cooler loaf into a hot oven.

 Because sourdough has so many variables due to its surroundings, achieving tangy sourdough bread will have to be done by trial and error, with the help of the above tips.